Make-Up Water for Amarillo Data Center Cooling: Why Sourcing Strategy Matters in the Panhandle

 Why Amarillo's Water Picture Is Different From Most Texas Markets

-Most of Amarillo and the Texas Panhandle depends on the Ogallala Aquifer for agricultural and municipal water supply.
-According to the Texas Water Development Board, the Ogallala Aquifer is the largest aquifer in the United States and provides more water for users than any other aquifer in Texas.
-The aquifer has been studied for decades by the U.S. Geological Survey, which documents long-term water level changes across the High Plains.
+According to the Texas Water Development Board, the Ogallala is the largest aquifer in the United States.
+It provides more water for Texas users than any other aquifer in the state.

 Here is the part most operations teams underestimate.
 When the regional water source is already under pressure, every additional industrial draw becomes a planning conversation.
-As reported by the Texas Tribune, Amarillo residents have publicly raised concerns about planned Panhandle data centers and the potential impact on Ogallala Aquifer supply.
-Whether or not those concerns shape the final permits, they shape the operational environment data center facilities will live in.

 How Cycles of Concentration Drive Make-Up Demand in the Panhandle

-The single most important variable in make-up water planning is cycles of concentration.
-The DOE defines this as the ratio of make-up water supplied to the cooling tower compared to the volume of blowdown water removed.
-Higher cycles mean more efficient water use, but they also push dissolved mineral concentration higher and increase scaling and corrosion risk.
+The most important variable in make-up water planning is cycles of concentration.
+The DOE defines it as a simple ratio: the make-up water supplied to the tower compared to the blowdown water removed.

 Where Bulk Water Delivery Fits Into Amarillo Data Center Operations